thulab/IginX/README.md

 By encapsulating shard orchestration logic, IginX allows application code and time series data queries to remain agnostic to the distribution of data onto multiple shards.
 With IginX you can even split and merge shards in multiple dimensions as your needs grow, with an atomic cutover step that takes only a few seconds.

-IginX is still at a premature phase, but you are highly encourage to try it and share us with your experience.
+IginX is still under development and at a premature phase, but you are highly encourage to try it and share us with your experience.
 IginX works best with IoTDB.

 ## Technological Posts